GarboMuffin/nicehash-calculator/README.md

+(I'm making some changes to how to use this script among many other changes, so this documentation or anything the script says to run might be inaccurate.
+This file is correct about installation and usage.)

 # NiceHash Profit Calculator

 A customizable script to calculate the profitability of buying hashing power on nicehash (spoiler: don't expect much)